ct-report/CY/README.md

 The app logs device’s location (GPS+Wi-Fi) every five minutes.
 Besides, it can import previous location trails through Google Takeout service.

-The location log could be exported only by sharing it to a trusted contact (such as a health officer or doctor).
+The location log could be exported only by sharing it to a trusted contact (such as a health official).

 Play Store | https://play.google.com/store/apps/details?id=edu.rise.ihnilatis
 -----------|-----------------------------------------------------------------